-The CAS is a tool for communities to match homeless individuals with available housing assets in a way that:
+The Open Path CAS is a tool for communities to match homeless individuals with available housing assets in a way that:

-Originally developed for the City of Boston as a way to eliminate chronic homelessness, this CAS is open source licensed, and can be downloaded and used for free by any community.
+Originally developed for the City of Boston as a way to eliminate chronic homelessness, the Open Path CAS is open source licensed, and can be downloaded and used for free by any community.
 Green River also provides a fully hosted installation, user support, and custom feature development.

 About our work with Boston:

-The story behind the Coordinated Access System and our work for Boston
+The story behind the Open Path Coordinated Access System and our work for Boston

 Creating innovative software for Boston's Way Home Boston.gov, November 2016